 Have a look as well at the Baroque Christmas display in red/ black and gold.
-It's a totally different display in atmosphere but also made with materials that have been discarded or used before.
-Click on the photo or click on the following link: www.creativelibrarydisplays.com/celebrations/baroque-christmas.php to go to the webpage for the description and detailed photos.
+It’s a totally different display in atmosphere but also made with materials that have been discarded or used before.
+Go to

-It gives you an idea what can be done with free materials.
-You'll never look at gift bags and wrapping paper in the same way….
-You'll only see the patterns, admire colors and imagine what you can create with it!!!
+It gives you an idea of what can be done with free materials.
+You’ll never look at gift bags and wrapping paper in the same way.
+You’ll only see the patterns, admire colors and imagine what you can create with it!!!

-Making this display I really cherished all the material I have accumulated over time and thought of those librarians or teachers that have such a small budget they can't buy any materials for displays.
-Maybe this is an idea for them as well?
-Get family and friends involved, assure them that you can use the wrapping paper they usually throw away and show them what you did with it, they will appreciate that and keep the most beautiful paper and fashion bags for you.
+Making this display I really cherished all the material I have accumulated over time and thought of those librarians or teachers that have such a small budget they can’t buy any materials.
+Maybe this is an idea for them?
+Get family and friends involved, assure them that you can use the wrapping paper they usually throw away and show them what you did with it, they will appreciate it and keep the most beautiful paper and fashion bags for you.

-Going through all the stuff in that box I discovered bags and ribbons and paper I wasn't even aware I had.
+Going through all the stuff in that box I discovered bags and ribbons and paper I wasn’t even aware I had.
 Sorting it by color and type I came up with the idea for a Christmas tree completely made of pre-used wrapping paper and plastic bags with a nice pattern.
-In a little box on the bottom of the huge carton box with materials I discovered a leftover bag with little fabric leaves – once used to adorn a present for a family member – and some glass beads, also a left over from a previous gift to someone.
-It's the same for the ribbons, all pre-used and rolled on a bit of carton to keep them nicely in shape.
-(I know, when I read it now it sounds very Dutch!!!!)
+In a little box on the bottom of the huge carton box with materials, I discovered a leftover bag with little fabric leaves – once used to adorn a present for a family member – and some glass beads, also a leftover from a previous gift to someone.
+It’s the same for the ribbons, all pre-used and rolled on a bit of carton to keep them nicely in shape.
+(I know, it sounds very organised and Dutch!!!!)

-For the gift boxes I used boxes I collected from around the house – old mobile phone boxes, tea boxes, chocolate boxes, etc – and wrapped them in paper I collected.
-The Christmas lights I bought at a House and Garden Show for another display.
-The cones are made of discarded printed paper, libraries have usually enough of that.
-So….. all that you see in this display was used once before.
+For the gift boxes, I used boxes I collected from around the house – old mobile phone boxes, tea boxes, chocolate boxes, etc – and wrapped them in paper I collected.
+The

-Even the background is made of carton that's on the inside of wrapping paper rolls.
+Even the background is made of carton that’s on the inside of wrapping paper rolls.
 Manufacturers often use a card roll but sometimes they use this kind of carton.
-It was a left over from a display I did recently and hadn't got around to throwing away.
+It was a leftover from a display I did recently and didn’t discard yet.

 What you need: